 Each year, the nonpartisan Congressional Budget Office produces a long-term forecast for budget deficits, national debt, revenue, and government spending.
 Here’s what you need to know about where we are headed.
 See a more detailed analysis that includes alternative projections if the recent tax cuts and spending increases are extended here.

 Without changes, the debt will reach levels never seen before.

-- Debt will exceed the size of the economy by 2033 and surpass the all-time record of 106 percent of the economy by 2035.
+- Under current law, national debt held by the public will exceed the size of the economy by 2031 and surpass the all-time record of 106 percent of the economy by 2034.